 But you don’t have to work in the industry to make a fortune off this trend.
 Everyday investors can cash in on this boom, too.

-The next morning, I put on a suit (I decided to play it safe), grabbed a stack of business cards, and took an Uber across town.
+The morning after landing in Oakland, I put on my suit (I decided to play it safe), grabbed a stack of business cards, and took an Uber across town.